rahil627/my-programming-stuff/langs/programming-languages.md

   - "OCaml unifies functional, imperative, and object-oriented programming under an ML-like type system."
     - in the functional to object-oriented/procedural sprectrum, OCaml is closer to functional, whereas Haxe is closer to object-oriented/procedural, giving it a very good profile and balance, making it far more practical than more functional languages
     - the "O" stands for object-oriented
+  - some benefits of it's functional side:
+    - immutable vars/data-structures by default (final keyword in other langs), good compiler warnings against mutable things
+    - pattern matching feature ensures all control paths are complete via compiler warnings, and a great type system (strong yet inferred) that also helps with compiler warnings
+      - the switch/pattern matching is amazing, as it allows function arguments to magically work with it automatically (sorta like the opposite of how all functions return stuff)
   - used to write compilers in academia, including haxe's compiler
   - has reference types, "a mutable container for a value"
     - for those two(?) reasons and more, it's not purely functional
   - based on the functional language ML (Meta Language)
   - surprisingly nice syntax with many pop syntax stuff being optional, allowing one to use white-space instead
-  - the switch/pattern matching is amazing, as it allows function arguments to magically work with it automatically (sorta like the opposite of how all functions return stuff)
   - either invented or first major use of static type with type-inferring compiler, and thus all dialects benefit it
+  - also happens to have great, succint syntax

 TODO: merge with above
-**OCaml**
-  - also god-like, 19loc
-  - functional, imperative, and object-oriented
-    - can mix 'n match functional and imperative programming, and reap the benefits of both
-  - functional
-    - immutable vars by default (final keyword in other langs), good compiler warnings against mutable things
-  - pattern matching feature ensures all control paths are complete via compiler warnings, and a great type system (strong yet inferred) that also helps with compiler warnings
   - http://roscidus.com/blog/blog/2014/02/13/ocaml-what-you-gain/
     - polymorphic variants, ADTs, cycle-free dependencies, immutable data structures...

-  - amongst the most practical of functional langs, used for compilers
   - https://caml.inria.fr/pub/docs/oreilly-book/html/index.html
   - https://www.reddit.com/r/ocaml/comments/12no1vq/what_makes_ocaml_good_for_programming_language/
     - having pattern matching and immutability by default makes it easier to write software that operates on tree structures (ASTs, some IRs, etc). you can just write a particular compiler pass as a function that takes in a tree and outputs a new tree.